GreyMilton/vue-classy-components/src/components/ClassySelect.md

 ### About

 A select with an optional label above and an optional validation message below.
-Has two states: 'ready' and 'disabled'.
+Has four states: 'ready', 'disabled', 'valid' and 'invalid'.

 ### Examples